ssutl/uom_buggy/README.md

 **Example**: To enable PD control, set `Ki = 0` and adjust `Kp` and `Kd` as needed.

-This approach allows for experimentation with various control strategies to achieve optimal performance under different conditions.

 ### Motor Control Functions

 Contains functions to control the movements and adjustments of the buggy's motors.